-Comparing Purina Pro vs. Purina One as the potential food for your pup, but aren’t sure what the differences are?
-We look at both types of food from Purina, and walk through what’s different but what’s similar and what you can expect if you choose this food for your dog.
+Comparing Purina Pro vs. Purina ONE as the potential food for your pup, but aren’t sure what the differences are?
+We look at both types of food from Purina and walk through what’s different but what’s similar and what you can expect if you choose this food for your dog.

-At a Glance: Purina One vs. Purina Pro Plan
+At a Glance: Purina ONE vs. Purina Pro Plan

-Purina Pro Plan Small Breed: Adult Focus
+Purina Pro Plan

-Note: Clicking the above links will take you to Amazon.com, where you can get additional product information and customer reviews.
+Note: Clicking the above links will take you to Chewy.com, where you can get additional product information and customer reviews.
 If you make a purchase, we earn a commission at no additional cost to you.

 Purina Brand History

-Through the years Purina created many firsts including pet food made with a then new technology called ‘extrusion’ which is now widely known as kibble, specific puppy formulas that address the specific needs of puppies.
-Products in the Purina One line use natural ingredients and were the first line of natural pet foods.
-In 1986 Purina developed ‘Pro Plan’, which was the first dry food to use real meat as the number 1 ingredient.
-Purina also conducted a groundbreaking 14-year study to understand the dietary needs of dogs as they age which lead to the creation of hypo-allergenic products.
+Through the years, Purina created many firsts, including pet food made with a then-new technology called ‘extrusion,’ which is now widely known as kibble, specific puppy formulas that address the specific needs of puppies.
+Products in the Purina ONE line use natural ingredients and were the first line of natural pet foods.
+In 1986 Purina developed ‘Pro Plan,’ which was the first dry food to use real meat as the number 1 ingredient.
+Purina also conducted a groundbreaking 14-year study to understand the dietary needs of dogs as they age, which lead to the creation of hypo-allergenic products.

 The Purina ethos is simple and unchanged, ‘responsibly sourced, expertly prepared and nutritionally essential.’
 They list every single ingredient that is put into all of their pet food recipes and explain exactly why they include it.